saulocb/Finbourne.InMemoryCache/readme.md

 ### Usage

-To use the Cache class, you need to Get an instance of the class with the desired capacity.
+To use the Cache class, you need to Get an instance of the class and you must set the desired capacity only at the first time.
 For example:

 ```
 var cache = Cache<string, int>.GetInstance(3);